You're Probably Eating More Than You Think

 What does that mean for me?

 Firstly, let’s all not feel bad!
 Even dietary experts often get it wrong.
-According to WebMD, a study of 200 nutritionists revealed that many were unable to guess the number of calories in restaurant meals, with some estimating just 50 percent of the actual count.
+According to an article by FitDay, a study of 200 nutritionists, stated by WebMD, revealed that many were unable to guess the number of calories in restaurant meals, with some estimating just 50 percent of the actual count.
 Phew, we are all normal!

 My advice would be to always OVER estimate when eating out.
 A lot of chefs add secret calories to food via hidden oils and fats etc. So if you think a meal is 500 calories, add another 150-200 calories!
 That way you have your bases covered JUST incase.